Aradhye2002/EcoDepth/README.md

 ## Pretrained Models

-Please download the pretrained weights from [this link]() and save `.ckpt` weights inside `<repo root>/depth/checkpoints` directory.
+Please download the pretrained weights from [this link](https://drive.google.com/drive/folders/1BVWLrdHw0bfsuzzL62S7xpWmmqgvysxd?usp=sharing) and save `.ckpt` weights inside `<repo root>/depth/checkpoints` directory.

+Also download the v1-5 checkpoint of [stable-diffusion](https://github.com/runwayml/stable-diffusion) and put it in the `<repo root>/checkpoints` directory.
+Please create an empty directory if you find that such a path does not exist.
+Note that this checkpoints folder is different from the one above.

 ## Evaluation
-To evaluate our performance on NYUv2 and KITTI datasets, use `test.py` file.
+To evaluate the model performance on NYUv2 and KITTI datasets, use `test.py` file.
 The trained models are publicly available, download the models using [above links](#pretrained-models). then navigate to the `depth` directory by executing `cd depth` and follow the instructions outlined below:

 1. **Evaluate on NYUv2 dataset**:
 `bash test_nyu.sh <path_to_saved_model_of_NYU>`